hby/hby.github.io/_posts/2016-05-03-angular-to-reagent.md

 ---
 layout: post
 title: Angular to Reagent
-tags: [angular, clojurescript, react, reagent]
+tags: [angular, clojure, clojurescript, react, reagent]
 ---

 This presentation caught my eye the other day.